dmtrKovalenko/odiff/README.md

 - ✅ Supports comparison of images with different layouts
 - ✅ Using [YIQ NTSC
   transmission algorithm](http://www.progmat.uaem.mx:8080/artVol2Num2/Articulo3Vol2Num2.pdf) to determine visual difference
-- ✅ Requires only [libpng](http://www.libpng.org/pub/png/libpng.html) which is a part of most unix system by default
+- ✅ No dependencies for `.png` comparison.

 ### Coming in the nearest future: